 State legislative activity update

-Should you have questions on the information provided or any other legislative activity or issue, please contact our State Government Affairs team: Amy Nickson, vice president, governmental affairs; Katie Gordon, director, research and legislation; and Scott Janke, director, governmental affairs.
+Should you have questions on the information provided or any other legislative activity or issues please contact our state governmental affairs team: Amy Nickson, vice president, governmental affairs; Katie Gordon, director, research and legislation; and Scott Janke, director, state governmental affairs.